|

 will eventually regress to a secular worldview, though we may still believe the

-Scriptures, but because we are not renewing our minds in the word of God the
+Scriptures.
+Without renewing our minds in the word of God the

 things we perceive in our flesh will take precedence over our unattended belief